What Is a Corporate Phone System?

 Corporate Phone Systems FAQs

-A PBXis the old box of hardware sitting in the office closet.
+A PBX is the old box of hardware sitting in the office closet.
 A VoIP phone system runs on your internet connection instead, so it’s cheaper and much easier to scale.
 You also get extras like call management and analytics, which are features a box of wires could never do.
 See more differences between PBX and VoIP.

 Most cloud VoIP plans cost about $15–$40 per user each month, plus a little extra if you need setup or desk phones.
 The upside is predictability — there’s no big upfront spend, and the costs remain transparent.
 You can see a full breakdown in our VoIP cost guide.